What Connext is:¶

 Why do you host a single node for v2.0?¶

 One of the most difficult challenges of channelized networks is ensuring that there is enough capacity (or collateral) in a given channel to receive transactions without interrupting the flow of updates.

 Let’s consider a simple transfer usecase in a hub and spoke system: if Alice wants to pay Bob 1 Eth through the Hub, Alice would first pay the Hub 1 Eth in her channel conditionally based on if the Hub would pay 1 Eth to Bob in his channel.
 To successfully complete this transfer, the Hub would need to already have had 1 Eth in Bob’s channel, which it could only have done if it knew beforehand that Bob would be the receiver of funds.

 It turns out, this is largely a data science problem related to user behavior.
-Our goal with running a singular public node ourselves for v1.0 was to prioritize usability - by collecting data and coming up with a rebalancing/recollateralization protocol beforehand, we can improve the efficiency of collateral allocation for decentralized nodes in the future.
+Our goal with running a singular public node ourselves is to prioritize usability - by collecting data and coming up with a rebalancing/recollateralization protocol beforehand, we can improve the efficiency of collateral allocation for decentralized nodes in the future.